Fact: Out of all the natural disasters in the United States, floods are the most common.

 What to Do After a Flood

-Remember the following steps to keep your family safe in the aftermath:
+Remember the following steps to keep your family safe post-flood:

 If you want more detailed information, here’s a great resource from the NCHH.

 Floods are common and potentially deadly, so you can’t afford to take any chances with them.
-So know your risk, develop a plan, and get your home and survival kit ready.
-Be prepared to bug out, too.
+Know your risk, develop a plan, and get your home and survival kits ready.
+Expect the possibility to bug out, too.

-The earlier you start prepping for floods, the more you can lessen their impact on your family, property, and sanity.
+The earlier you start to prepare for flooding, the more you can lessen its impact on your family, property, and sanity.